UmutAkturk14/rails-template-static-website-tailwind/README.md

 ```
 5. Access the application in your web browser at http://localhost:3000.

+- Customize to Suit Your Needs: Add your content, pages, and styling to create a unique static website.
+- Start Developing: With the basic structure in place, you can start building your static website immediately.
+- Deploy: When you're ready, deploy your website to your preferred hosting service.

 ## Usage

+- Build additional pages and features tailored to your project's requirements.
-- Customize the application by adding your own controllers, models, and views.
+- Modify the styling and design to match your branding and preferences.

-- Update the policies to define and enforce authorization rules as needed for your application.

-- Extend the application's functionality according to your project requirements.
+- Extend the website's functionality as needed, all while benefiting from the boilerplate's initial setup.

+Enjoy a streamlined development experience with this Rails-based static website boilerplate.
+Build your website faster and more efficiently, thanks to the included basic components and responsive design powered by Tailwind CSS and jQuery.